Indatus/dispatcher/README.md

 **Why are my commands not running when I've scheduled them correctly?
 I'm also not seeing any error output**

-Verify that mcrypt is installed and working correctly via the command `php -i | mcrypt`.
+1) Verify that mcrypt is installed and working correctly via the command `php -i | mcrypt`.

-**Why do I see a RuntimeExceptionWhen I use `php artisan scheduled:run`?**

-When running scheduled commands, exceptions from a command will appear as if they came from `scheduled:run`.
-More than likely, it's one of your commands that is throwing the exception.

-**I have commands that extend `ScheduledCommand` but why don't they appear in when I run `scheduled:summary`?**

-Utilizing `php artisan scheduled:run --debug` will tell you why they're not runnig.
+2) Utilizing `php artisan scheduled:run --debug` will tell you why they're not running.
 If you do not see your command listed here then it is not set up correctly.

 Example: